 This lake creature is known as "Tazama" - Water Bear.
 Also the Shuswap and Okanagan used to form one large lake.
 This is where our kokanee came from and probably our Ogopogo.

 There is an interesting story of Ogo Pogo in Lake Chelan.
 There are many many lakes with legends of a lake monster.
 The Okanogan Indians of Washington State have a legend of monsters.
-Perhaps this Platecarpus travelled south down the Okanagan River.
+Perhaps this unidentified dinosaur travelled up the Columbia to Lake Chelan and then to the Okanagan River to Okanagan Lake.
 There are some notable legends from Asia.
 Some Canadian lakes: Kootenay Lake, Shawnigan Lake on Vancouver Island, Cultus lake out of Vancouver, Nicola lake by Merritt, and Muskrat lake near Ottawa to name just a few.
 The lake Couer d'alene beside Post Falls, Idaho, has signs of an Ogopogo like creature everywhere.
 A fellow emailed me with a report from Nanaimo, Vancouver Island of a sighting of a 10 foot silvery creature in a nearby lake August 2007.

 Ogopogo is protected by Federal Law under the Fisheries Act: "No one shall hunt, kill fish or marine animals by any means of rocket, explosive materials or explosive projectiles or shells."
 Ogopogo is specifically protected under Provincial Law under the Wildlife Act.
 To capture Ogopogo legally you would need a permit from the department of fisheries.
 It is very doubtful a permit would be issued.